ghackenberg/lightweight-cpp-plugin-framework/Tutorials/02_Understand_The_Core/README.md

         }
     }

-    Root "1" o-- "*" Plugin
+    Registry "1" o-- "*" Plugin
     Plugin "1" *-- "1" Library
     Plugin "1" o-- "*" Service
-    Plugin ..> Registry : uses
+    Plugin ..> Factory : uses

     Service <|-- Application
 ```

-*   **`Root`**: The central **run-time registry** and plugin manager for the framework, implemented as a singleton.
+*   **`Registry`**: The central **run-time registry** and plugin manager for the framework, implemented as a singleton.
 It is responsible for discovering, loading, and managing all available plugins (`Plugin` objects).
 It acts as the main service locator for the application.

 *   **`Plugin`**: A plugin is a self-contained unit of functionality, consisting of a shared library (e.g., a `.dll` on Windows) and a `Plugin.xml` manifest file.
 The `Plugin` class is responsible for parsing this manifest using `boost::property_tree::xml_parser` to extract plugin configuration, registered services, and declared dependencies.
 It then manages the lifecycle of the shared library and calls the factory function inside the library to create service instances.